cboettig/labnotebook/_posts/2011-05-08-building-a-semantic-notebook.markdown

 #### Existing capabilities

 A lot of linked-data meta-data is already supported for citations, but a lot more could be possible.
-In my notebook, the citations are included by DOI whenever possible, using the [KCite](http://wordpress.org/extend/plugins/kcite/) plugin.
+In my notebook, the citations are included by DOI whenever possible, using the [KCite](http://wordpress.org/extend/plugins/kcite/) plugin (EDIT: now using my [knitcitations](https://github.com/cboettig/knitcitations/iss) package).
 [DOI's are linked data](http://inkdroid.org/journal/2011/04/25/dois-as-linked-data/).
-Further information can be added to any link using the [cite source='doi' rel='cito:discusses']10.1186/2041-1480-1-S1-S6[/cite] [cite source='url' rel='cito:discusses']http://wordpress.org/extend/plugins/link-to-link/[/cite] plugin, which in addition to DOIs can add indicate the reason for the citation.
+Further information can be added to any link using the CITO ontology.  <a rel="http://purl.org/spar/cito/usesMethodIn", resource="http://dx.doi.org/10.1186/2041-1480-1-S1-S6">Shotton (2010)</a>.
+The link-to-link plugin,  <a rel="http://prul.org/spar/cito/discusses" resource='http://wordpress.org/extend/plugins/link-to-link'>(Fenner 2011)</a>, can in addition to DOIs can add indicate the reason for the citation.
 [Link-2-Link](http://wordpress.org/extend/plugins/link-to-link/installation/) adds the citation to the link library in Wordpress, and can import bibtex documents, though this tends not to be as convenient as citing directly from DOI when it is available.
 I'm not sure if [KCite](http://wordpress.org/extend/plugins/kcite/) will include the cito relationship if it is written in without [Link-2-Link](http://wordpress.org/extend/plugins/link-to-link/installation/), as:

     [cite source='doi' rel='cito:discusses']10.1186/2041-1480-1-S1-S6[/cite]